Yehdar/portfolio/README.md

 ## Notes
 - Remember to `npm run dev` to start the app on a localhost
+- If cloned, remember to `npm install`
+- To test deployment, do `npm run build` and then `npm run preview`
 - If the github page does not deploy, keep bumping pushes (still a theory) by updating readme